 Board members should do more than show up.
-They should fully support and embody your organization’s mission and be loyal ambassadors for your cause.
+They should fully support your work, embody your organization’s mission, and be loyal ambassadors for your cause.
 When acting on behalf of the organization, each board member must put aside their personal and professional interests.

 All activities and decisions should be in the best interest of the organization, not in the best interest of the individual board member.

-Those who successfully fulfill this duty are those who proactively mingle with volunteers, visit your nonprofit’s facilities, and participate in community initiatives.
+Those who successfully fulfill this duty are those who proactively mingle with volunteers, visit your organization’s facilities, and participate in community initiatives.
 These individuals fully embrace your mission, not just board service.

-One of the more subtle duties of a nonprofit board member is obedience.
+One of the more subtle board member duties is obedience.
 The board should do everything in its power to reach organizational goals, but members still have an obligation to follow your organization’s guidelines.
 These are found in your governance documents, and every board member has a legal responsibility to understand them.

-A board that strays from your governance rules could steer your organization in the wrong direction or even impact your nonprofit’s standing in the community.
+A board that strays from your governance rules could steer your organization in the wrong direction or even impact your reputation and standing in the community.

-As the executive director, it’s up to you to provide every new board member with these documents and ensure they obey applicable laws and regulations.
+As the executive director, CEO, or some other board leader, it’s up to you to provide every new board member with these documents and ensure they obey applicable laws and regulations.
 You might also encourage existing board members to refresh themselves on your guidelines at least once a year.
 This ensures they understand exactly what they can (and can’t) do.

-Your nonprofit’s biggest advocates are its board members.
-These individuals are the face of your cause and should be expected to use their efforts and abilities to promote the organization’s core mission in an ethical manner.
+Your board members are among your organization’s most important advocates.
+These individuals are the face of your cause and should be expected to use their efforts and abilities to promote your organization’s core mission in an ethical manner.

-This responsibility will come naturally for your most enthusiastic board members.
+This responsibility will come naturally to your most enthusiastic board members.
 All directors should proactively promote your work, attempting to ignite that same passion in others.
 This pertains not only to their personal and professional networks but to public relations as well.
-When speaking to the media on behalf of your nonprofit, they should paint your organization in the best light possible.
+When speaking to the media on behalf of your organization, they should paint it in the best light possible.

 Overall, spreading awareness for your mission will promote growth and empower your team to flourish in its work.

-There’s a lot at stake when it comes to managing a nonprofit.
-Every board of directors needs to understand internal policies and the legal implications of your organization.
+There’s a lot at stake when it comes to managing an organization.
+Every board of directors needs to understand internal policies and the legal implications of your organization’s activities.
 Failure to do so can result in severe consequences, such as heavy fees.

-It’s up to board members to understand federal, state, and local laws that apply to your organization.
+It’s up to board members to understand federal, state, and local laws that apply to your specific type of organization.
 Then, they must assure that the organization adheres to those legal obligations.

 For instance, all tax-related filings must be done completely and on time, including all annual state and federal tax returns.
-While registered 501(c)(3) organizations are exempt from income tax, they must still pay payroll tax, property taxes, and so on.
+In the case of nonprofits, registered 501(c)(3) organizations are exempt from income tax, but they must still pay payroll tax, property taxes, and so on.
 Failure to file the IRS File-990 return three consecutive times can result in revocation of tax-exempt status.
-Ensuring that it’s been filed is not only the responsibility of the treasurer, but of everyone who participates in fundraising operations.
+Ensuring that it’s been filed is not only the responsibility of the treasurer but of everyone who participates in fundraising operations.

 Additionally, boards should be aware of the penalties caused by: